wujw1992n/Tremeschin6/README.md

 ### Issues / TODOs / Roadmap

-- A GUI is slowly making progress, though I'm not sure if I'll stick with GTK, it's half working right now.. `python gui.py` if you wanna test it, might only work on Linux OS with GTK package installed tho

 - Minor contrast issues on a upscaled videos, this is acknowledged and affects aka's Dandere2x as well